 3) File a lawsuit for domestic violence

-If you have been injured or endured pain and suffering as a result of your abuse, a domestic violence lawyer can file a domestic violence lawsuit on your behalf.
+If you have been injured or endured pain and suffering due to your abuse, a domestic violence lawyer can file a domestic violence lawsuit on your behalf.
 Filing a lawsuit can help you recover financial losses related to medical expenses and court costs.

 4) Help you secure custody of your children

 When there is an abusive person in your life, your children may also be in danger.
-A seasoned lawyer can help you gain custody of your children and also help secure child support.
-And if you are accused of abuse you did not commit, a lawyer will fight on your behalf to protect your parental rights.
+A seasoned lawyer can help you gain child custody of your children and also help secure child support.
+And if you are accused of abuse you did not commit, a lawyer will fight to protect your parental rights.

 5) Negotiate to have charges dropped